On the local consequence of modal Product logic: standard completeness and decidability: From to propositional product logic

-As we highlighted in the beginning of the section, the first order logic $\Pi\forall$ is complete with respect to predicate models valued over $\mathfrak{B}(\alg{\mathds{R}^{\mathds{Q}}})$.
+As we highlighted in the beginning of this section, first order logic $\forall\Pi$ is complete with respect to countable first order models valued over $\mathbf{R}$.
 Not only this, the authors show that it is complete with respect to quasi-witnessed models over that algebra.